TEM #028: It’s not how, but when (to go back to graduate school).

 Here are a few questions to ask yourself:

-• Am I ready to level up in my career or have a plan to in the next 3-5 years? (if yes, apply this year)
+Am I ready to level up in my career or have a plan to in the next 3-5 years? (if yes, apply this year)

-• Am I just looking for a change in how I’m spending my time? (wait to apply, maybe try a new job first to confirm your interest in what you plan to study)
+Am I just looking for a change in how I’m spending my time? (wait to apply, maybe try a new job first to confirm your interest in what you plan to study)

-• Can I handle the financial implications of going back to school soon? (if yes, apply this year - you can always defer your acceptance if circumstances change)
+Can I handle the financial implications of going back to school soon? (if yes, apply this year - you can always defer your acceptance if circumstances change)

-• Do I have the emotional bandwidth to balance school work with my other life priorities like family, a job and relationships? (if not, wait to apply)
+Do I have the emotional bandwidth to balance school work with my other life priorities like family, a job and relationships? (if not, wait to apply)

-• Do my short-term career goals require a new network of people I don’t currently have access to? (if yes, apply this year)
+Do my short-term career goals require a new network of people I don’t currently have access to? (if yes, apply this year)

-• Is there demand for people with the degree I’m considering in the next 3-5 years? (if no, maybe there are other credentials that are more beneficial than a graduate degree for your industry - unless you can afford the time and tuition, don’t go back to school just for the sake of going)
+Is there market demand for people with the degree I’m considering in the next 3-5 years? (if no, maybe there are other credentials that are more beneficial than a graduate degree for your industry - unless you can afford the time and tuition, don’t go back to school just for the sake of going)

-(^^ I can help you work through these in a 1:1 Graduate School Strategy Session if you need to talk it out with someone who’s been both an applicant and an application reviewer).
+(I can help you work through these in a 1:1 Graduate School Strategy Session if you need to talk it out with someone who’s been both an applicant and an application reviewer).

 Something important to consider: going back to graduate school is a long-game decision.